Take the TTC to FIFA World Cup 2026™

 Cash fares are also accepted on the TTC.
 Deposit exact change (coins or bills) in fare boxes at stations and on buses, or fare vending machines on streetcars.

-Children aged 12 and ride for free.
+Children aged 12 and under ride for free.

 Learn more about TTC fares and passes.